manuelzander/python-protoc-plugin/README.md

 Make sure the virtual environment is activated.

-Run the code generation:
+Simply run `make`, or the below to start the code generation:

     protoc example.proto --plugin=protoc-gen-custom-plugin=./plugin.py --custom-plugin_out=.

 Note that `custom-plugin` is both the last portion of the plugin name and the first part of the out argument.

-Or simply use the Makefile:

-    make

 ## Authors